 A lord may lay out specific terms for inheritance or pass over their offspring in his will, which may invite legal wrangling after their death, and potentially violence during it.
-For instance, Lord Tywin Lannister preferred his elder son, Ser Jaime Lannister, to be the heir to Casterly Rock, and as such refused to acknowledge the claim of his younger son, Tyrion, despite custom disqualifying Jaime as a member of the Kingsguard.
+For instance, Lord Tywin Lannister preferred his elder son, Ser Jaime Lannister, to be the heir to Casterly Rock, and as such refused to acknowledge the claim of his younger son, Tyrion, despite custom disqualifying Jaime due to being a member of the Kingsguard.
 Another example is Lord Wyman Webber, who declared in his will that his daughter and only heir, Rohanne, had to be wed by a specifically determined time in order to keep her inheritance.
 If she were to remain unwed passed the determined date, her inheritance was set to pass on to another relative.

 The role of legitimised bastards throughout the Seven Kingdoms is also unclear i.e., whether they follow trueborn children, or join the line of succession in order of birth as if they had been trueborn all along.
 Legitimisation, once made, is irreversible.
 The claims of legitimized bastards can present dangerous consequences for trueborn relatives, a famous example being the claim of the legitimized bastard son of King Aegon IV Targaryen, Daemon I Blackfyre, whose descendants sought to claim the Iron Throne from Aegon’s trueborn descendants for five generations.
 While unlegitimised bastards have no legal claim, they may still threaten legitimate descendants' inheritance.
 The illegitimate Jon Snow's decision to join the Night's Watch pleases Catelyn Stark, because Jon will never father children who might contest her grandchildren's inheritance of Winterfell.

 Heirs born into a different house drop their birth surname when they come into their inheritance, adopting the name of the inherited house as their own.
 For example, Joffrey Lydden adopted the name Lannister upon marrying the heiress of that house, while the possibility of Beren Tallhart adopting the Hornwood name upon inheriting the Hornwood lands is considered.